-It’s cold out there in the snow and ice and exposure times in the dark can be several seconds long.
-A tripod is the only way to avoid camera shake and blurry pictures regardless of whether you use a camera or a smartphone.
+It’s cold out there, in the snow and ice in the middle of the night and exposure times in the dark can be several seconds long.
+Consequently a tripod is the only way to avoid camera shake and blurry pictures both for cameras and smartphones.

 Set the lens to the widest angle available (18mm or even less).
-Aperture at two to three stops down from maximum.
+Aperture at maximum or just under maximum, wherever image quality is best.
 Focus needs to be on “infinity”.
-This can be achieved by pointing the lens in automatic mode to an object perhaps 30m to 40m away from where one is standing, a light source perhaps.
-Then, once the lens has set itself to infinity, flip it into manual focus mode and don’t touch the lens again.
+This can be achieved by focussing the lens in auto mode on a bright subject 30m to 40m away (or more).
+The lens will set itself to infinity this way.
+Then, disengage auto focus mode, flip to manual and do not touch the lens again.

-Exposure times should be around ten seconds.
-Any longer than that will produce images with noticeably blurred stars in the sky (due to Earth’s rotation).
+Exposure times should be around ten seconds at the most.
+Any longer than that will produce images with noticeably blurred stars due to the Earth’s rotation.

 ISO settings depend on the combination of the camera’s sensor and lens.
-A compromise needs to be found (while shooting) for bright enough images and the exposure time mentioned above.
-I found that ISO 800 to ISO 1250 worked well for me without introducing too much noise or noise that could be removed in post.
+A compromise is necessary (while shooting) for bright enough images and the exposure times mentioned above.
+I found that ISO 800 to ISO 1250 worked well for me without too much noise in any of my pictures.

 Raw images allow greater post processing flexibility.